jpedroschmitz/typescript-nextjs-starter/README.md

 This is the most opinionated part of the project, and it's just a starting point.
 We have cursor rules that will help you write code faster and more efficiently.
 If you don't use Cursor, feel free to delete the `.cursor` folder.

-Regarding the rules, these are rules that I use as a foundation, and you can customize them as you want, and according to your project needs, or developer preferences.
-If you want some inspiration, check out the [Cursor Directory](https://cursor.directory).
+Regarding the rules, these are the foundation, and you can customize them as you want according to your project needs or developer preferences.
+If you want some inspiration, check out the [Cursor Directory](https://cursor.directory/).

 ## License